Disney Magic deck plans

 Deck layouts, review of facilities, activities, amenities

-Disney Magic deck plan review at CruiseMapper provides newest cruise deck plans (floor layouts of the vessel) extracted from the officially issued by Disney Cruise Line deckplan pdf (printable version).
+Disney Magic deck plan review at CruiseMapper provides newest cruise deck plans (2020-2021-2022 valid floor layouts of the vessel) extracted from the officially issued by Disney Cruise Line deckplan pdf (printable version).

 Each of the Disney Magic cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Disney Magic staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

 The Disney Magic cruise ship deck plan has a total of 877 staterooms for 1754 passengers (max capacity 2713 guests), which are served by 950 crew and staff.
 This Walt Disney ship has a total of 11 onboard dining options (including 6 restaurants), 11 clubs, lounges and bars, 3 swimming pools, 4 jacuzzies, 12 elevators.

 Disney Magic deck plan changes 2015 refurbishment review

 The list of deck plan changes after the 6-weeks long 2013 drydock refurbishment in Cadiz (September 7 through October 10) included:

 - AquaDunk (new waterslide), AquaLab (interactive water play area with the Twist n’ Spout waterslide)

 - Animator’s Palette restaurant (ex-Studio C) with new flat TVs, lights, walls, speakers